jan Kekan San

 Here's the two halves of the opener we've made so far.
 Translations are under the spoilers.

 o kama pona tawa musi mi! mi toki lon toki pali.
-Welcome to my entertainment!
-I talk about created languages.

 toki sina nanpa wan la musi ni li toki pi lon ala!
-In the context of your favorite language, this entertainment tells lies!

-Except there’s still one problem: that’s not quite the original meaning! “toki pi lon ala” definitely captures the idea of lying, but the statement actually says they’re getting facts wrong, jokingly, about your favorite conlang.
-We’ve translated the idea of being wrong correctly; in the process, we’ve translated it too literally.
-The intended meaning is about making mistakes, which is more like “pakala”!
-Let’s try again:
+Except there's still one problem: that's not quite the original meaning! toki pi lon ala definitely captures the idea of lying, but the statement actually says they're getting facts wrong, jokingly, about your favorite conlang.
+We've translated the idea of being wrong correctly; in the process, we've translated it too literally.
+The intended meaning is about making mistakes, which is more like pakala!
+Let's try again:

 Attempt #2